danielsaidi/website_danielsaidi/_posts/2017/2017-08-23-alamofire-realm.md

    Doctor Strange
 ```

-If you see this in Xcode's log, the app loads movie data from the API.
+If you see this in Xcode's log, the app loads movie data from the api.
 Well done!

 Now change the print format for each movie to look like this: